-The following discussion and analysis of the operating results, financial position and future prospects of Copper Reef Mining Corporation ("Copper Reef" or the "Company"), dated May 31, 2019 constitutes management's view of the factors that affected the Company's financial and operating performance for the period ended May 31, 2019 and subsequent period ended July 17, 2019.
-This discussion should be read in conjunction with the audited financial statements and related notes of the Company for the period ended May 31, 2019.
-This MD&A is prepared in conformity with National Instrument 51-102 F1 and was approved by the Board of Directors on July 17, 2019.
+The following discussion and analysis of the operating results, financial position and future prospects of Copper Reef Mining Corporation ("Copper Reef" or the "Company"), dated October 17, 2019 constitutes management's view of the factors that affected the Company's financial and operating performance for the period ended August 31, 2019 and subsequent period ended October 17, 2019.
+This discussion should be read in conjunction with the unaudited financial statements and related notes of the Company for the period ended August 31, 2019 and the audited financial statements for the year ended November 30, 2018.
+This MD&A is prepared in conformity with National Instrument 51-102 F1 and was approved by the Board of Directors on October 17, 2019.